polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 Note: While multiple teams can work on the same quest, the leaderboard will only feature up to two teams per quest.
 To secure a spot beyond this limit, teams must demonstrate significant innovation beyond the foundational features.

 ## Developer Incentives
-PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
+The Polyverse offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
 Based on a projects percentile ranking in the leaderboard, project member(s) will be given **Reward Attributes** and stand a chance to receive potential future developer allocation.

 Note: In order to promote team work, Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!